-The Best Tips For Waterproofing Shoes – Get Them Right!
+The Best Tips for Waterproofing Shoes – Get Them Right!

-It is always better to apply this type of products to dark colored shoes, since there always seem to be some sort of color discoloration when applying these products.
+It is always better to apply these type of products to dark colored shoes, since there always seem to be some sort of color discoloration when applying these products.
 If you want to waterproof light colored suede without darkening it, spray-on products are way to go.

 Take the shoes to a well-ventilated area and spray the shoes evenly, giving them four to six coats.
-This works best if you go lightly and quickly, and any missed spots can be tackled during the next layer of spraying, so do not oversaturate the shoe at any time!
+This works best if you go lightly and quickly, and any missed spots can be tackled during the next layer of spraying, so do not oversaturate the shoe at any time.

 Have you ever wondered why you should never let leather get wet?

-How Long Do Waterproofed Shoes Last?
+How Long Do Waterproof Shoes Last?

 Truly “waterproofing” leather means creating a barrier between the water and the shoes so water cannot get through from either direction.
 It is worthy to note that any treatment you apply to protect your leather shoes can be cleared away depending on the quality of the product, which means that periodic renewal may be necessary to prevent the water penetration.

-If you decide to try any of my recommendations, you will likely have to spray the shoes only once, and by the time you need to waterproof them again, your child will have probably outgrown the shoes!
+If you decide to try any of my recommendations, you will likely have to spray the shoes only once, and by the time you need to waterproof them again, your child will have probably outgrown the shoes.